Best Weighted Vests for Walking, Running, Training, and Everyday Use

 1. Fit.
 Look for adjustable straps and a design that conforms comfortably to your body shape.

 2. Weight.
 Match the vest to your activities.
 You will need a lighter vest for running and a heavier one for strength training.
 Start with a lower weight if you’re new to strength training.
 The weight should be up to 10% of your body weight.
+My recommendation is to get an adjustable weight vest that you can modify to your needs.

 3. Aesthetic: Let’s be honest, some weighted vests look like battle gear.
 Choose one you’ll want to wear and won’t feel silly in.